AZAM-Zaki/QKNN-Segmentation/README.md

 **Qiskit Quantum kNN** is a pure quantum knn classifier for a gated quantum computer, which is build with [**Qiskit**][qiskit-github].

-Qiskit Quantum kNN is made as a final project to fulfill a master's degree at the Radboud University Nijmegen, in collaboration with ING Quantum Technology.
+Qiskit Quantum kNN is made by Daniel J. Kok as a final project to fulfill a master's degree at the Radboud University Nijmegen, in collaboration with ING Quantum Technology.
 It is build by using [Afham et al. (2020)][afham2020] as it's primary guide on how to construct the quantum circuit used for distance measurements.

+The same Quantum KNN program is adapted by Ahmad Zaki Al Muntazhar for doing some experiments about image processing.
+The program has been used to fulfill the final project of the Undergraduate degree.

+Thank you very much for Daniel who made the complete program and the thesis book.
+- AZAM
+-
 ## License
 [Apache License 2.0](LICENSE.txt)